-Basic net loss per share is calculated by dividing net loss by the weighted-average number of common shares outstanding during the period, less shares subject to repurchase, and excludes any dilutive effects of stock-based awards and warrants.
+Basic net loss per share is calculated by dividing net loss by the weighted-average number of common shares outstanding during the period and excludes any dilutive effects of stock-based awards and warrants.
 Diluted net loss per common share is computed giving effect to all potential dilutive common shares, including common stock issuable upon exercise of stock options, and unvested restricted common stock and stock units.
-As we had net losses for the years ended December 31, 2022, 2021 and 2020, all potential common shares were determined to be anti-dilutive.
+As we had net losses for the years ended December 31, 2023, 2022 and 2021, all potential common shares were determined to be anti-dilutive.